 The Saint Laurent fountain at Stivell features a spring encased by a circular stone basin, reminiscent of a well, from which the water is channelled through a culvert for about six metres before emerging at a spout carved into a granite wall from which it cascades two meters down into a stone basin.
 This basin fed a large stone pool that accommodated bathers while stones, sealed into the wall, allowed pilgrims to be seated while making their ablutions.

 On the night before the saint’s Pardon, it was traditional for the devout to circle the 15th century chapel on their knees before enjoying the evening festivities; boisterous drinking, energetic dancing and bouts of bloody wrestling by the light of consecrated candles being the norm.
 After sunset, the men bathed naked in the pool; the waters were believed to strengthen the body.
 At sunrise, the women took their turn to bathe together.
 Those who did not want to appear naked in public would send a beggar to perform this ritual on their behalf.
 The practice was clearly an echo of some ancient belief but we can only speculate as to what that might have been.
-Perhaps the association of sacred water and fire was related to pagan notions of the sun regaining its vitality and strength in the underground waters before being reborn with the dawn.
+Perhaps the association of sacred water and fire was related to pagan notions of the sun regaining its vitality in the underground waters before being reborn with the dawn.

 The religious authorities finally managed to get such practices proscribed in 1855 when an official decree prohibited night fighting and excesses of all kinds; the temporary drinking tents set-up for the Pardon were henceforth forced to close at the same times as the licensed taverns in town and displays of nudity were branded offensive to public decency and expressly forbidden.
 However, old traditions die hard and the timeworn practices were still reported in 1864.
-Having failed to eradicate the belief, the Church focused on making the site irrelevant and abandoned the chapel in 1879.
+Having failed to eradicate the belief, the Church focused on making the site irrelevant and finally abandoned the chapel in 1879.

 Sainte Barbe’s fountain in Le Faouët was once a popular site for those in central Brittany to visit in order to find out if they were to be married in the year ahead.
 Here, it was traditional to throw a pin into the basin of the fountain while one’s back was turned.
 If the pin fell into the small vertical cavity at the base of the fountain, a suitable marriage within the year was assured.
-Young girls also visited another fountain dedicated to Sainte Barbe some 30km away in Pont-Augan near Quistinic but the ritual here appears to have involved simply making an invocation and throwing a pin into the water in hopes of being married within the year.
+Young girls also visited another fountain dedicated to Sainte Barbe some 30km away in Pont-Augan near Quistinic but the ritual here appears to have involved simply making an invocation and throwing a round-headed pin into the water in hopes of being married within the year.